naoshibaikyu/superbuddn/test.md

 %(Back in the closet...)

-Fallingstar: Guys...?
+Fallingstar Sad: Guys...?
 Guys!
 Can someone let me out of here?
 It smells like towels in here!
 Hey!
 I'm...
 I'm developing claustrophobia here...!

 %Well, all's well that ends well, as they say.
 Even if you have no idea what the heck just happened.
 Until next time, never underestimate the power of a mind that seeks entertainment!